slynobody/dlss-enabler-mod-for-linux/README.md

 >
 5. start game ('dlss' and 'frame-generation' should be useable)

-# want a more recent & user-friendly version of 'dlss enabler'
+# want a more beta-oriented & user-friendly version of 'dlss enabler' (linux)
 try: https://github.com/FakeMichau/fgmod

 # FAQ